smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/SubscribeVehicleData_TRS.md

 SDL must:

 - send nothing to HMI
 - return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false".

+7.
+In case mobile app sends SubscribeVehicleData_request to SDL

+and this request is allowed by Policies for this mobile app

+and "parameters" field is empty at PolicyTable for SubscribeVehicleData RPC

+SDL must:
+- respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies"
+- NOT transfer this request to HMI

 ## Non-Functional Requirements
 1.